AnVIL Content Guide

 Deploying to Production

-Committing code to master, likewise will trigger a deploy to production.
-Once the change is deployed to production again site maintainers will review to be sure the content looks ok in production.
+prod branch will trigger a deploy to production.
+Once the change is deployed to production again site maintainers will review to be sure the content looks OK in production.